 Sugar In Vegetables and Fruits:

 Moreover, carbohydrates/sugars are prevalent in vegetables and fruits, which consistently correlate with improve health markers (144–146,229) (perhaps due to their (often) high antioxidant (148,152), vitamin (149), mineral (149), phytochemical (150,152), and polyphenol (151) contents).
 Were Taubes correct that sugar is “…the principal cause of the chronic diseases that are most likely to kill us, or at least accelerate our demise…”, then sugar-rich vegetables and fruits would be harmful, or their physiological effects would have to somehow counteract insulin secretion.
-Contrasting Taubes’ claim further, sugar-rich mangoes provide many health benefits (147), despite their insulinogenic effect.
+Contrasting Taubes’ claim further, sugar-rich mangoes don’t seem to induce weight gain (268) and provide many health benefits (147), despite their insulinogenic effect.
 The above seemingly contradicts Taubes’ claim that sugar is responsible for obesity and chronic diseases.

 Fructose and Health: